I am looking at the changes in detail across two articles. Part 1, which looked at changes to earning rates at Virgin Flying Club, is here.

 The requirement to pay full taxes means that some Economy redemptions will remain a bad deal.
 However, others will work well.
 I’m pretty sure that, say, Barbados in the February prime tourist season will work out nicely even after you’ve added taxes and charges.

-Some Premium Economy redemptions are cut sharply and these are the new ‘sweet spot’ in the Virgin redemption chart
+Some Premium Economy redemptions are cut and these are the new ‘sweet spot’

 New York in Premium Economy was 55,000 miles at all times.
 It remains 55,000 miles on peak dates but is down to just 35,000 miles off-peak.
 Similarly, Hong Kong looks like a steal.
 It was 80,000 miles return but that has come down to 65,000 miles peak and 45,000 miles off-peak.